dojoteef/dvae/README.md

 For both the VAE and the DAE the recognition model is composed of a convolutional neural network (CNN) with a batch normalization layer before each activation function.
-The generative model similarly uses batch normalization, but is a deconvolutional network.
+The generative model similarly uses batch normalization, but is a deconvolutional network (DN).
 The VAE uses a latent space of 50 samples for the [MNIST] dataset and 100 samples for the [CIFAR-10] dataset.

 ### Training procedure
 The input from the dataset is feed into a VAE.
 The variational lower bound is